 - Arrive in Granada and check into your accommodation, then get to know the area with your Tour Director.

-- Day 8: Free Morning in Granada + Travel to Valencia
+- Day 8: Travel to Valencia

-After a relaxing morning in Granada, you’re on your way to the coastal city of Valencia, the third largest city in Spain, home to thousands of years of history, and a zoo where they let you walk around in the freakin’ animal habitats.
+You’re on your way to the coastal city of Valencia, the third largest city in Spain, home to thousands of years of history, and a zoo where they let you walk around in the freakin’ animal habitats.

 - Travel to Valencia via private coach